Kwadi language: Consonants

+The following consonants are attested.
+Those is parentheses are doubtful: they are either found in only a single lexeme, or are plausible allophones of another consonant.

-Only dental clicks remain.
-Proto-Khoe--Kwadi *ǃ, *ǂ, *ǁ are replaced with non-click consonants such as /c, tɬ, cʼ, tɬʼ, xʼ, ʔʲ/.
+Proto-Khoe–Kwadi *ǃ, *ǂ, *ǁ are replaced with non-click consonants such as /c, tɬ, cʼ, tɬʼ, xʼ, ʔʲ/.

+In disyllabic words, the second consonant is predominantly /m/, /n/, /l/, /d/, /b/, and it is possible those were the only consonants allowed within morphemes in native words, as would be typical for the area.

 Morphology

 Pronouns

 Kwadi has personal pronouns for first and second person in singular, dual, and plural numbers.
 Pronouns have subject, object, and possessive cases.
 1st person plural may have distinguished clusivity.
 Object pronouns are suffixed with -le/-de, except for the first person dual object pronoun, which is just mu.
 Possessive pronouns are the same as the subject form, except for the first person singular possessive pronoun, which is tʃi.
 Third person pronouns are simply the demonstratives, which are formed with a demonstrative base ha- followed by a gender/number suffix.

 The known possessive pronouns are tʃi 'my' and ha 'his'.
-From the Khoe languages, it's not expected that all pronouns have distinctive possessive forms.
+From the Khoe languages, it's not expected that all pronouns had distinctive possessive forms.

 Nouns

 Kwadi nouns distinguished three genders (masculine, feminine, and common), as well as three numbers (singular, dual, and plural).
 Some nouns form their plural with suppletion.
 For example: tçe "woman" vs. tala kwaʼe "women".
 The attested paradigm of nominal suffixes for masculine and feminine nouns is given below.